1991 Pacific hurricane season: Hurricane Delores

 Delores developed from a tropical wave which moved from Africa to the Atlantic on June 7.
 And it was not until June 22 when it gained organization and was identified as an area of disturbed weather south of Mexico.

 The system immediately showed signs of rotation and it was designated Tropical Depression Four-E the same day.
 It was centered about 515 mi south-southeast of Manzanillo, Mexico.
 Then, the depression reached storm strength, and was named Delores on June 24 while 145 mi (230 km) from the coast of Mexico.
 It rapidly intensified to a hurricane on June 25 as it approached to the coast.
 However it rapidly weakened and on June 27 it was downgraded to tropical storm status as it was moving over colder waters.
 Its deep convection gradually diminished and its west-northwestward motion abruptly halted as the system was being sheared.
 It weakened to a depression on June 28 near Socorro Island and it dissipated on June 29.

 In response to Delores' approach, the Mexican government issued a tropical storm warning and a hurricane watch from Ixtapa to Manzanillo on June 24.
 The watch and the warning were dropped the next day.
 The cyclone remained far away enough that no reports of high winds were received.
 Satellite observations indicated that heavy rains fell in affected areas from June 23 to 26.
 However, no damages or casualties were reported.

 Tropical Depression Five-E

 A tropical disturbance south of the Gulf of Tehuantepec became better organized on June 29 and became a tropical depression.
-Strengthening was very limited as the depression was approaching to land.
-It made landfall later that day very near of Salina Cruz, Oaxaca.
+Strengthening was very limited as the depression was approaching land.
+It made landfall later that day very near Salina Cruz, Oaxaca.
 As it continued its west-northwest track, it dissipated inland after bringing torrential rains.

-Five-E caused the year's lone fatality and caused the most significant damage.
+Five-E caused one fatality and some significant damage.
 Five-E destroyed up to 118 homes, injured 500, and also caused two people to go missing.
-Rainfall totals as high as 9.2 in in 24 hours accompanied the depression over Mexico.
+Rainfall totals as high as 9.2 in in 24 hours accompanied the depression over Southern Mexico.